Introduction to Studio Culture 1

 What about after uni?

-This course thrives on inviting artists and arts professionals to deliver presentations to our undergraduate and postgraduate students.
+This fine arts degree thrives on inviting artists and arts professionals to deliver presentations to our undergraduate and postgraduate students.
 Most recently this has included Rachel Maclean, Liam Young, Hannah Farrell, Sarah Hardacre and Alan Birch.

 What you need to know